datascience-course/2020-datascience-lectures/02-basic-python/README.md

 <class 'str'>
 ```

-Python supports many operations, including mathemtical operations (addition, substraction, division, modulo), type conversions, etc. - we'll explore those soon.
+Python supports many operations, including mathematical operations (addition, subtraction, division, modulo), type conversions, etc. - we'll explore those soon.

 ### Exercise: Data types and operations

 Play around with data types and operations.
 Try the following things:

- * Define two variables and assign an integer to the first and a float to the second.
+ 1. Define two variables and assign an integer to the first and a float to the second.
 Define a new variable and assign the sum of the previous two variables.
 What's the data type of the third variable?
- * Reassign a variable with a different data type, e.g., take one of your numerical variables and assign a string to it.
+ 2. Reassign a variable with a different data type, e.g., take one of your numerical variables and assign a string to it.
 What's the new data type?
- * Try what happens if you try to add a string to a string?
+ 3. See what happens if you try to add a string to a string.
- * Try what happens if you add a string to a float or an integer.
+ 4. See what happens if you add a string to a float or an integer.

 ## Writing code in a file

-For now, though, let's look at another way to run python: by executing a file.
+Let's look at another way to run python: by executing a file.
 Exit the interactive environment, by calling the exit function:

 ```python
 exit()